-SPAN101 ~ TR ~ SPRING 2022 CALENDAR OF THE COURSE (There might be announced minor changes)
+SPAN101 ~ TR ~ SPRING 2023 CALENDAR OF THE COURSE (There might be announced minor changes)

 Tarea para hoy (homework for today) Trabajo en clase (In class) Week Important Dates Date_Chapters #Objectives The main reference for the activities is: "Contextos A1/A2" (Libro del alumno - Editorial Edinumen).
 Students are responsible to complete all assigned activities.
 Additional homework may be assigned in preparation for in class activities.
 Instructors are encouraged to select and incorporate communicative and task-based activities from the textbook and/or the Instructors Resources manual, and unassigned activities.
 Supplementary material such as video clips, songs, short readings, and comic strips may be presented in class.
-SEMANA (Week) 1 Mon Feb 21: First day of classes Tue Feb.
-22 Objectives: • Understand the course dynamics and instructor/student responsibilities. • Understand the rationale under "the flipped classroom" and "the communicative approach to language learning". • Get acquainted with your classmates and instructor.
-Read complete course description and calendar.
+SEMANA (Week) 1 Mon Feb 20:First day of classes Tue Feb.
+21 Objectives: • Understand the course dynamics and instructor/student responsibilities. • Understand the rationale under "the flipped classroom" and "the communicative approach to language learning". • Get acquainted with your classmates and instructor.
+BEFORE COMING TO CLASS: Read complete course description and calendar.
 Sign in and Register on ELEteca following the guidelines available in Blackboard (Content Area).
 If you encounter any tech issues with the registration process, please notify your instructor by email. -Course introduction (an overview and syllabus in detail) -Icebreaker activities -El alfabeto,(Spanish alphabet and pronunciation I) Additional in-class activities: Textbook p.18: 0.1 / 0.2 Thu.
 Feb.
-24 Objectives: Clarify doubts about the syllabus & assignments.
-Practice the pronunciation of Spanish consonants that are slightly different from their English counterparts • Students become acquainted with Spanish Alphabet • Become familiar with the textbook "Contextos A1/A2 (Libro del alumno - Editorial Edinumen)" (how it works & what type of exercises students should expect). -Course introduction (clarify doubts about the syllabus, the assignments) -El alfabeto,(Spanish alphabet and pronunciation II) Additional in-class activities: - Spelling activities.
+23 Objectives: Clarify doubts about the syllabus & assignments.
+Practice the pronunciation of Spanish consonants that are slightly different from their English counterparts BEFORE COMING TO CLASS: Students become acquainted with Spanish Alphabet Become familiar with the textbook "Contextos A1/A2 (Libro del alumno - Editorial Edinumen)" (how it works & what type of exercises students should expect). -Course introduction (clarify doubts about the syllabus, the assignments) -El alfabeto,(Spanish alphabet and pronunciation II) Additional in-class activities: - Spelling activities.
 Textbook p.18: 0.4 / 0.5

-Date_Chapters #Objectives BEFORE COMING TO CLASS IN CLASS SEMANA (Week) 2 Last Day to Add Classes: Mon Feb 28 Independence Movement Day (no classes): 1 Mon Mar 7: Last Day to Drop (with 100% tuit Tue.
+Date_Chapters #Objectives BEFORE COMING TO CLASS IN CLASS SEMANA (Week) 2 Last Day to Add Classes: Mon Feb 27 Independence Movement Day (no classes): Wed Mar 1 Mon Mar 6: Last Day to Drop (with 100% tuition refund) Tue.
+Feb.
+28 Syllable Division and diphthongs -El alfabeto,(Spanish alphabet and Objectives: Complete assigned practice exercises to review part of the chapter's material) pronunciation III) Stress Placement in Spanish: objective (see the Assignments link on your course's homepage in Blackboard).
+Additional in-class activities: learning where to place the stress when pronouncing words in Spanish. - Spelling activities. pronouncing words in Spanish.
+Textbook p.18: 0.6 / 0.7 Thu.
 Mar.
-01 (no classes) Thu.
-Mar.
-03 Objectives: • Stress Placement in Spanish: objective learning where to place the stress when pronouncing words in Spanish. • Syllable Division and diphthongs Complete assigned practice exercises to review part of the chapter's material) (see the Assignments link on your course's homepage in Blackboard). -El alfabeto,(Spanish alphabet and pronunciation III) Additional in-class activities: - Spelling activities.
-Textbook p.18: 0.6 / 0.7
+02 - 🖹 Read : Sabor Latino (p.20-21).
+Selected activities from Unidad 0: Unidad 0 :" Hola": Vocabulario (p.
+23) -Using classroom expressions. p.17 Identify classroom objects Textbook: 0.10 (2B) / 0.11 / 0.12 Listen to and respond to classroom -En la clase de español p.16 expressions and requests Textbook: 0.7 (2A)